vivaria/edisonrul.ing/docs/source/cards/i/iron-chain-blaster.md

 ### Card Rulings

-●Sending 1 Iron Chain monster you control to the GY is a cost.
+*   Sending 1 Iron Chain monster you control to the GY is a cost.
 You can only send a face-up Iron Chain monster.
-●Iron Chain Blaster can send itself to the GY to activate its effect.
+*   Iron Chain Blaster can send itself to the GY to activate its effect.